rwxrob/notes/Performance adventure cycling kit.md

-Here are my ongoing notes to develop a high-performance adventure cycling kit
+Here are my ongoing notes to develop a high-performance adventure cycling kit:

+- TailFin Aeropack framemounted (no fast dropouts)